Codecademy/docs/content/markdown/concepts/paragraphs/paragraphs.md

 ## Best Practices

-Make sure to not add tabs or spaces in front of the paragraph text, because itit will create indentation.
+Make sure to not add tabs or spaces in front of the paragraph text, because they will create unwanted indentation.